Beastly yet refined V8; capable in the dirt; luxuries and technology galore; 8-passenger seating

 |Maintenance||2 Years/25,000 Miles|

-Infiniti QX80 -- The 3-row QX80 has more expressive styling and comparable V8 power than the Land Cruiser does, plus a very nice interior.
+Infiniti QX80 -- The recently re-badged 3-row QX80 has more expressive styling and comparable V8 power, plus a very nice interior.
 Definitely drive this one if you're serious about the Land Cruiser.

-Land Rover Range Rover -- Still the king of luxury SUVs, the Range Rover costs more than the Land Cruiser does, but it features an available supercharged V8 engine and one of the finest cabins at any price.
+Land Rover Range Rover -- Still the king of luxury SUVs, the Range Rover costs more, but it features an available supercharged V8 and one of the finest cabins at any price.
 There's no third-row seat, however.

-Cadillac Escalade -- If you don't need the Toyota's off-road ability and you want the ultimate in bling, the newly redesigned Escalade delivers.
+Cadillac Escalade -- If you don't need the Toyota's off-road ability and want the ultimate in bling, the truck-based Escalade delivers.
 It's not the most gratifying luxury SUV to drive, but it has an image like no other.